kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 ## Installing anaconda
 [Anaconda](https://www.anaconda.com/download) is an all-in-one package manager, environment manager and Python distribution as well as a collection of hundreds of open source packages.
 Anaconda makes it easy to run multiple different version of Python in parallel.
 Furthermore, [bioconda](https://bioconda.github.io/) that is built on top of the anaconda package manager, makes it easy to install many different bioinformatics software packages, including those that are not written in Python.

-First, let's switch to root users home directory:
+To perform the next steps, you need to  First, let's switch to root users home directory:

     cd root
 Now, let's download anaconda installation script (this file is 525 MB!):